Physical Preparation for Team Sports: Weekly Plans

 As I promised in Working on a Book blog post, I will post chapters and text pieces of the new upcoming book.
 The order will be a bit hectic, but there is some “grand design” to it all.
-In the following piece I am discussing weekly plans and the principles behind it’s design.
+In the following piece, I am discussing weekly plans and the principles behind their design.
 This piece covers overall principles and recovery and loading mini-blocks.
-Comments and feedback is, as always, welcome.
+Comments and feedback are, as always, welcome.

-By the week plan term I do not necessary refer to the calendar week of 7 days, but to a period between two games, that can last from 3 to 14 days.
-Since we are usually dealing with varied competition schedule, we need to rely on couple of principles and heuristics when planning the week.
+By the week plan term, I do not necessarily refer to the calendar week of 7 days, but to a period between two games, that can last from 3 to 14 days.
+Since we are usually dealing with a varied competition schedule, we need to rely on a couple of principles and heuristics when planning the week.

 Mini-Blocks inside the week

 The purpose of the recovery mini-block is both physical and mental recovery.
-Game can be very taxing on both, sometimes more emotionally taxing than physically.
+The game can be very taxing on both, sometimes more emotionally taxing than physically.
 For example, consider playing exact same very physical game and either winning or losing it in the last 5 minutes.
-Based on the game outcome, the fatigue can be different, even if the game physical load is the same.
-Hence, if the team is in the winning streak they are much more receptive to training loads or tend to recover faster from ordinary training loads, and vice versa for the team that is in the losing streak.
-It is unfortunate that losing teams tend to ramp up the training load, when even the ordinal load can be challenging in those periods.
+Based on the game outcome, the fatigue can be different, even if the game’s physical load is the same.
+Hence, if the team is on the winning streak they are much more receptive to training loads or tend to recover faster from ordinary training loads, and vice versa for the team that is on the losing streak.
+It is unfortunate that losing teams tend to ramp up the training load when even the ordinal load can be challenging in those periods.

 The recovery mini-block also helps to cool the heads after the game and different variations can help, more or less, in this regard.
 Games can become very emotional, and cooling the heads before the game analysis can help bring more objective feedback.

 It is known both from practice and research that the highest fatigue happens on the 2nd day after the game.
 This is an important insight to keep in mind and we can take this into account in different ways when we plan the recovery mini-block.